peterkuma/mrr2c/README.md

 - `--debug`: Enable debugging output.
 - `-h`, `--help`: Show help message and exit.
-- `-s`: Split output into multiple files by vertical grid used.
-If the input file contains time periods with differing vertical grids, these time periods are saved separately in multiple files.
+- `-s`: Split output into multiple files by vertical levels used.
+If the input file contains time periods with differing vertical levels, these time periods are saved separately in multiple files.
 If this option is set, *output* is assumed to be an output file prefix in the following way.
-If multiple vertical grids are present, the output file names are *output*`_`*n*`.nc`, where *n* is a sequence of zero-prefixed numbers starting with 1, with a constant number of digits as needed to accommodate the entire sequence of files.
-If only one vertical grid is present, the output file name is *output*`.nc`.
+If multiple sets of vertical levels are present, the output file names are *output*`_`*n*`.nc`, where *n* is a sequence of zero-prefixed numbers starting with 1, with a constant number of digits as needed to accommodate the entire sequence of files.
+If only one set of vertical levels is present, the output file name is *output*`.nc`.
 - `-v`, `--version`: Print the version number and exit.